The Benefits of Filial Play Therapy for Families

 How Does Filial Play Therapy Differ From Standard Parenting Approaches?

-Developed by Dr. Bernard Guerney at Pennsylvania State University, filial therapy integrates Rogerian principles with play-based interventions to create a unique parent-as-therapist model.
-Where conventional parenting relies on verbal instruction, FPT utilizes:
+Originally developed by Dr. Bernard Guerney at Pennsylvania State University, filial therapy integrates Rogerian (person-centered) principles with play-based methods to create a parent-as-therapist model.
+Where conventional parenting often leans on instruction and behavior management, FPT emphasizes connection and emotional understanding through:

-• Emotional scaffolding: Based on Vygotsky’s zone of proximal development
+• Emotional scaffolding: Support is tailored to the child’s needs within Vygotsky’s zone of proximal development (ZPD overview).

 What Are the Evidence-Based Benefits of Filial Therapy?